RONHEL235/book-connect/README.md

-# sign-up-page
+# Book Connect
- Sign up page for an app
+A Application for exploring books.